pocc/gradualist/README.md

     2. In steps after previous, `{response}` will be replaced whatever you entered.
     3. If a `{variable}` isn't provided, words after Describe are the variable
     4. Type enter twice to signify the end of input
+    5. Starting with a question word or including a ? will force a step to be a multiline answer
 3. Run: *runs code*
     Synonyms that trigger: Exec, Execute
     1. Run this inline `echo shell script`